 AuthorName file property

 You can remove your name from these fields by using the Remove Personal Information from File Properties option.
-For information about this feature, see the topic Remove personal or hidden information.
+For information about this feature, see the topic Remove hidden data and personal information from Office documents.

 Microsoft Office solutions created by other companies may also include your name or other personal information in the custom properties associated with your file.